microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBIDataflow.md

 ## DESCRIPTION
 Retrieves a list of Power BI dataflows that match the specified search criteria and scope.
-For -Scope Individual, dataflows are returned only from the specified Workspace, using the given -Workspace or -WorkspaceId parameters.
+For -Scope Individual, dataflows are returned only from the specified workspace, using the given -Workspace or -WorkspaceId parameters.
 For -Scope Organization, dataflows could be returned from the entire user's organization.
 Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.